 The bilingual handbook was drafted mainly for applicants and project partners.
 Additional information on handling standard tasks efficiently was presented to relevant authorities.
 Usability, clarity and completeness were emphasised during the work process.

-The regional economy of the Austrian-Hungarian border region is traditionally small in size due to administrative borders and topography.
-To stay competitive in the European context , the local SME’s need to cooperate intensively and work to build up their cross-border networks.
-Though this, common strategies can be developed to increase innovation and create added value for the entire region.
+The regional economy of the Austrian-Hungarian border region is traditionally small-scaled due to administrative borders and topography.
+To stay competitive in the European context, the local SME’s need to cooperate intensively and build up their cross-border networks.
+Thereby, common strategies can be developed to increase innovation and create added value for the entire region.

 Countries: AT, HU